Gwen Stefani Reportedly Adopting A Baby Girl Behind Blake Shelton’s Back

 A post shared by Gwen Stefani (@gwenstefani) on

-Stefani shares three sons with Rossdale – Kingston (10), Zuma (8) and Apollo (3).
+Stefani shares three sons with Rossdale – Kingston (10), Zuma (eight), and Apollo (three).
 Shelton doesn’t have any kids of his own, though it might not be long before he and Stefani start expanding the family.

 In the meantime, Daily Mail reports that Stefani was recently spotted enjoying an afternoon outing on St. Patrick’s Day.
 The singer wore a green shirt and blue jeans as she made her way to a nail salon in Studio City, California.
 Stefani completed her look with some sunglasses and a pair of Vans sneakers.